tk0802kim/Analysis-of-Nursing-Data/README.md

+Nursing is a very personal subject.
+My mom used to be a nurse, and the nurse shortage in the early 2000's was the reason why my family was able to come to the US.
+So I chose to analyze nursing data to learn, practice, and showcase my data science skills.

 Thanks for visiting!
-This is a work in progress to learn, practice, and showcase my data science skills.

-It is also a very personal subject.
-My mom used to be a nurse, and the nurse shortage in the early 2000's was the reason why my family was able to come to the US.

 # Analysis-of-Nursing-Data